ayush-0110/treasue-backend/README.md

 ## This is an interactive quiz website, which is centered around the theme of : EMOTIONS.

 In this, user has to firstly register, then login.
 After logging in, user has to play in 5 successive rounds. each round has a different and intriguing challenge, one wrong answer and pffttt.... re-spawned from the first level.
 ### If a user attempts to reload the page or if he logs in after leaving the game in the middle of a level, the game resumes from where the user left it last time.
-The state(current level,current score and high score) of a user is always saved.
+The state(current level,current score,time and high score) of a user is always saved.

 In this, various soft skills assessed are:
  - Critical thinking